Jordan Simmons goes from dark days at USC to a bright future with the Seahawks

 Simmons says the denial came because he had played in four snaps on the field goal/PAT team in the Holiday Bowl in 2014 — the only game he played the entire season (he had already used his redshirt season as a true freshman in 2012).

-He missed most of the 2014 season while still recovering from a knee injury suffered in practice the previous year in somewhat bizarre fashion – he was hurt during a light practice in a non-contact drill when the linemen were playing cornerback and receiver against each other.
+He missed most of the 2014 season while still recovering from a knee injury suffered in practice the previous year in somewhat bizarre fashion — he was hurt during a light practice in a noncontact drill when the linemen were playing cornerback and receiver against each other.

 Simmons (who tore his ACL when trying to plant while covering a fellow lineman) was hurt after having just been told he was likely to start the game that Saturday.
-He ultimately had reconstructive knee surgery two more minor follow-ups before the knee was finally healed.
+He ultimately had reconstructive knee surgery and two more minor follow-ups before the knee was finally healed.

 In 2015, then-USC coach Steve Sarkisian — who would be fired that October — moved him to defensive line due to injuries on that side of the ball.

-At that point, Simmons says he was ready to give it up.
+At that point, Simmons said he was ready to give it up.

-“The time I switched to D-tackle, it just wasn’t working out for me, and I was out of it mentally,” said Simmons, “I didn’t really want to do it.
-I didn’t want to continue with football, I was thinking about quitting football.
-There were days of, ‘I’m over this, I did my best, it is what it is.’”
+“The time I switched to D-tackle, it just wasn’t working out for me, and I was out of it mentally,” Simmons said.
+“I didn’t really want to do it.
+I didn’t want to continue with football.
+I was thinking about quitting football.
+There were days of, ‘I’m over this, I did my best, it is what it is.’ ”

-Asked why he didn’t, Simmons said “I thought I owed it to myself to see how far I could go.
+Asked why he didn’t, Simmons said, “I thought I owed it to myself to see how far I could go.
 And if that was just getting to a camp tryout, I’d be happy with that.
 I just kept my faith and took it day by day.
 That’s about it.”

-Back to playing offense, he finally stayed healthy in 2016 as a senior and started two games while playing in all 13, then impressed at USC’s Pro Day the following March in front of Carroll and other Seattle coaches and execs (a report at the time from DraftAnalyst.com called Simmons “the big surprise’’ of the day for what he showed both in testing and on-field workouts.)
+Back to playing offense, he finally stayed healthy in 2016 as a senior and started two games while playing in all 13, then impressed at USC’s Pro Day the following March in front of Carroll and other Seattle coaches and execs (a report at the time from DraftAnalyst.com called Simmons “the big surprise’’ of the day for what he showed both in testing and on-field workouts).

 While being waived by the Raiders was momentarily a disappointment, Simmons said he was happy when he learned he was headed to Seattle to play for Carroll.